ionelmc/cookiecutter-pylibrary/README.rst

 To get quickly started on a new system, just `install setuptools
 <https://pypi.python.org/pypi/setuptools#installation-instructions>`_ and then `install pip
 <https://pip.pypa.io/en/latest/installing.html>`_.
-That's the bare minimum to install Tox_ and Cookiecutter_.
+That's the bare minimum to required install Tox_ and Cookiecutter_.
 To install
 them, just run this in your shell or command prompt::

   pip install tox cookiecutter